hack-gpon/hack-gpon.github.io/ont-Nokia-g-010g-q.md

 | mtd2 | 00700000 | 00010000  | "ImageA" |
 | mtd3 | 00700000 | 00010000  | "ImageB" |

-This ont seems to be supporting dual boot (notice partitions "ImageA" and "ImageB"), however we haven't tested it out.
+This ont seems to support dual boot (notice partitions "ImageA" and "ImageB"), however this has not been tested.

 # Setting up the serial interface
 {% include image.html file="g-010g-q-serial-pinout.png"  alt="G-010G-Q " caption="G-010G-Q: serial pinout" %}
-You can easily communicate with the ONT using a TTL converter (for example i've used the CH341A programmer in TTL mode) by connecting the converters' pins to the ONT ones accordingly to the pinout shown in the image above
+You can easily communicate with the ONT using a TTL converter (for example the CH341A programmer in TTL mode) by connecting the converters' pins to the ONT following the pinout shown in the image above

 *You don't actually need the two VCC pins, just use TX/RX and GND*

 {% include warning.html content="The ONT's serial logic is 3V3." %}

-Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case i wasn't sure the CH341A had a 3V3 logic for the TTL part so i've set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below.
+Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case I wasn't sure the CH341A had a 3V3 logic for the TTL part so I set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below.

 *Also make sure that your TTL converter RX pin voltage threshold is less than (or equal to) 3V3*